-The Nimitz Operational Intelligence Center is the Navy’s pre-eminent Center of Excellence for operational and strategic analysis of events associated with the maritime domain.
+The Nimitz Operational Intelligence Center is the U.S. Navy’s pre-eminent Center of Excellence for operational and strategic analysis of events associated with the maritime domain.
 The center supports fleet commanders and national policymakers, and provides timely and relevant analysis tailored to meet customer requirements.
 Nimitz is one of four Centers of Excellence that are distinct commands under the Office of Naval Intelligence (ONI).

 Functions, Roles & Responsibilities

-Fleet Support Department
+Fleet Intelligence Support Department

 Naval Warfare Department

 The Naval Warfare Department (NWD) provides detailed analysis of naval warfare threats posed by foreign weapons systems and countries of interest by leveraging the tactical expertise of Fleet experienced submarine, air, surface warfare and information warfare officers, Sailors, as well as a cadre of civilians and contractors.
 NWD supports operational commanders, mission planners, naval warfare development centers, and the national IC with unique and penetrating analysis covering naval adversary capabilities, tactics, techniques, and procedures (TTP).
 NWD provides this dedicated, Fleet focused support via four functionally aligned divisions – SABER (surface warfare), SPEAR (air warfare), SWORD (undersea warfare), and SPECTRUM (cyber/electronic warfare/C4ISR).